Jet Airways posts fifth quarterly loss

-NEW DELHI Jet Airways (JET.NS) posted a fifth straight quarterly loss on Thursday, as the carrier continued to bear the brunt of high fuel costs and intense competition.
+NEW DELHI May 24 Jet Airways posted a fifth straight quarterly loss on Thursday, as the leading Indian carrier continued to bear the brunt of high fuel costs and intense competition.

-Troubles at rival Kingfisher Airline (KING.NS), which stopped international operations recently, helped Jet's revenue by leading to a better load factor on international routes.
+Troubles at rival Kingfisher Airline, which stopped international operations recently, helped Jet's revenue by leading to a better load factor on international routes.

-Jet said on Thursday its net loss for January-March nearly tripled to 2.98 billion rupees, on revenue up 24 percent to 46.4 billion.
+Jet said on Thursday its net loss for January-March nearly tripled to 2.98 billion rupees ($53 million), on revenue up 24 percent to 46.4 billion.

 "Rupee depreciation and fuel prices has impacted the quarterly results.
 However, capacity reduction in the industry has helped to raise fares and improve yields," chief executive Nikos Kardassis said.